 In addition, the wonderful trip I took in the fall of 2017 to England was through the ICAA.

-This will link to a terrific article that has more info and images about classical architectural elements.
-And, it was specifically to see and study dozens of examples of exquisite classical architecture, both new and old.
+This will link to a terrific article with more info and images about classical architectural elements.
+And, it was precisely to see and study dozens of examples of exquisite classical architecture, both new and old.

-Please enjoy the following posts with hi-lights of the incredible gardens and classically-styled architecture I saw in that one week period.
+Please enjoy the following posts with hi-lights of the incredible gardens and classically-styled architecture I saw in that one week.
 I was in heaven the entire time.

-The last part of this post is going to feature the new guard of classical architects.
+The last part of this post will feature the new guard of classical architects.

-You classical musicians and enthusiasts know that Haydn (nicknamed Papa Haydn) was the father of classical music and influenced all of the other classical composers such as Mozart, Beethoven, Paganini, Rossini.
+You, classical musicians and enthusiasts, know that Haydn (nicknamed Papa Haydn) was the father of classical music and influenced other classical composers such as Mozart, Beethoven, Paganini, Rossini.

 Well, the Papa Haydn of Classical Architecture is Quinlan Terry.

-I was incredibly lucky to not only meet Mr. Terry, but we were hosted to a wonderful evening in their exquisite home in England.
+I was fortunate to meet Mr. Terry, but we were hosted to a wonderful evening in their exquisite home in England.